Puritans: Conversion

 Confirming that such a conversion had actually happened often required prolonged and continual introspection.
-Historian Perry Miller wrote that the Puritans "liberated men from the treadmill of indulgences and penances, but cast them on the iron couch of introspection".
-It was expected that conversion would be followed by sanctification—"the progressive growth in the saint's ability to better perceive and seek God's will, and thus to lead a holy life".
-Some Puritans attempted to find assurance of their faith by keeping detailed records of their behavior and looking for the evidence of salvation in their lives.
+The historian Perry Miller wrote that the Puritans "liberated men from the treadmill of indulgences and penances, but cast them on the iron couch of introspection".
+It was expected that conversion would be followed by sanctification, which is described as "the progressive growth in the saint's ability to better perceive and seek God's will, and thus to lead a holy life".
+Some Puritans attempted to find assurance of their faith via keeping detailed records of their behavior and looking for the evidence of salvation in their lives.
 Puritan clergy wrote many spiritual guides to help their parishioners pursue personal piety and sanctification.
-These included Arthur Dent's The Plain Man's Pathway to Heaven (1601), Richard Rogers's Seven Treatises (1603), Henry Scudder's Christian's Daily Walk (1627) and Richard Sibbes's The Bruised Reed and Smoking Flax (1630).
+These included Arthur Dent's The Plain Man's Pathway to Heaven (1601), Richard Rogers's Seven Treatises (1603), Henry Scudder's Christian's Daily Walk (1627), and Richard Sibbes's The Bruised Reed and Smoking Flax (1630).

-Too much emphasis on one's good works could be criticized for being too close to Arminianism, and too much emphasis on subjective religious experience could be criticized as Antinomianism.
-Many Puritans relied on both personal religious experience and self-examination to assess their spiritual condition.
+Too much emphasis upon one's good works could be criticized for being too close to Arminianism, and too much emphasis upon subjective religious experience could be criticized as Antinomianism.
+Many Puritans relied upon both personal religious experience and self-examination to assess their spiritual condition.

-Puritanism's experiential piety would be inherited by the evangelical Protestants of the 18th century.
-While evangelical views on conversion were heavily influenced by Puritan theology, the Puritans believed that assurance of one's salvation was "rare, late and the fruit of struggle in the experience of believers", whereas evangelicals believed that assurance was normative for all the truly converted.
+Puritanism's experiential piety would be inherited by the evangelical Protestants of the 1700s.
+While evangelical doctrines about conversion were heavily influenced by Puritan theology, the Puritans believed that assurance of one's salvation was rare, late in life, and "the fruit of struggle in the experience of believers", whereas evangelicals believed that assurance was normative for all people who were truly converted.